-At this point they took off towards their utopia in Guyana.
-They spent hours listening to Jim Jones doctrine on the loud speakers, hours working in the sun, and because the bunks were divided by gender, married couples were separated.
+At this point, they took off towards their utopia in Guyana.
+They spent hours listening to Jim Jones's doctrine on the loudspeakers, hours working in the sun, and because the bunks were divided by gender, married couples were separated.

-Negative consequences that resulted from Jonestown, is people were afraid to speak out against their leader for fear of what would happen once they realized they were trapped (Everyday Citizen, n.d.).
+Negative consequences resulting from Jonestown consisted of people being afraid to speak out against their leader for fear of what would happen once they realized they were trapped (Everyday Citizen, n.d.).

 How to Avoid Groupthink

 Encourage ideas to be challenged without reprisal (Avoiding Groupthink, n.d.).
-In this particular case, when joining a new group that may have different ideologies it is important to note whether individuals are encouraged to speak out and voice their concerns on different topics during meetings.
+In this particular case, when joining a new group that may have different ideologies, it is important to note whether individuals are encouraged to speak out and voice their concerns on various topics during meetings.
 If this behavior is looked down upon negatively, this could be signs of groupthink, or in the case of The Peoples’ Temple, a sign of a cult.
-One of the ways to avoid poor decisions, is to always be on the lookout for signs of groupthink, and deal with them as soon as possible (Avoiding Groupthink, n.d.).
+One of the ways to avoid poor decisions is always to be on the lookout for signs of groupthink, and deal with them as soon as possible (Avoiding Groupthink, n.d.).

 Always examine your risk in any decision you make when part of a group.
 (Avoiding Groupthink, n.d.).
 Look at your options as to what the group is asking you to give up and what sort of things you may be gaining, Are these beneficial, are basic human rights being impinged upon?
 If you notice the risk are high, re-examine and make sure you take steps to fully validate any decision before it is ratified (Avoiding Groupthink, n.d.).

 “We are not supposed to all be the same, feel the same, think the same, and believe the same.
 The key to continued expansion of our Universe lies in diversity, not in conformity and coercion.
-Conventionality is the death of creation.”— Anthon St. Maarten
+Conventionality is the death of creation.”

 About.com. (n.d.).
 Retrieved from Jonestown Massacre: http://history1900s.about.com/od/1970s/p/jonestown.htm